 Common Causes of Knee Pain.

-It can be said that most knee pain causes fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, arthritis or fracture.
+It can be said that most causes of knee pain fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, wear & tear or fracture.

 1. Knee Bursitis:

 There are several small fluid filled sacs around the knee.
 They act as cushions between the bones and overlying soft tissues.
 These cushions help to reduce friction between the muscles and bones.
 Sudden impact or stress due to overuse will often cause these sacs to become inflamed and fill with fluid.
 This condition is known as knee bursitis and will often cause considerable pain.
 Bursitis knee pain is classified as either; Pes anserine Bursitis, Prepatellar Bursitis, Infrapatellar Bursitis or Suprapatellar Bursitis depending on the area of the knee that is affected.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed knee bursitis simply click on the link below.

 2. Baker’s Cyst:

 A baker’s cyst, also known as a Popliteal Cyst occurs when a pouch of synovial fluid balloons out from the synovial joint at the back of the knee.
 A baker’s cyst can be very painful and can even rupture over time.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to a medically diagnosed baker’s cyst simply click on the link below.

 3. Swollen Knee:

 A swollen knee due to fluid around the knee is normally the result of a soft tissue injury.
 Knee swelling can be very uncomfortable, painful and also restrict the movement of the knee itself.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed soft tissue injuries in the knee simply click on the link below..

 4. Knee Tendonitis:

 The tendons in the knee can undergo extreme loads and strain both sudden as well as over time.
 Due to wearing of tendons in this area knee tendonitis is a common injury.
 Tendonitis is normally quite painful and should not be ignored.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed knee tendonitis simply click on the link below.

 5. Knee Instability:

-Knee pain may also be caused by arthritis.
-The most common arthritis affecting the knees is osteoarthritis, which is also referred to as “wear and tear”.
+Knee pain may also be caused by wear & tear in the knee.
 This will commonly tend to cause irritation and inflammation leading to knee bursitis or a baker’s cyst.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed wear & tear injuries such as knee bursitis or baker’s cyst simply click on the link below.

 7. Knee fractures or broken bones:

-Fractures and breaks in the knee will usually cause extreme you should consult your health care professional as soon as possible if you are experiencing this type of pain.
+Fractures and breaks in the knee will usually cause extreme pain.
+You should consult your health care professional as soon as possible if you are experiencing this type of pain.